jaghaimo/starpocalypse/README.md

 1. Your actions have consequences.
 When defeating a fleet, your reputation with seemingly unrelated factions changes as well.
 Enemies of your enemy start to like you a bit, while their friends, less.
 1. Similarly, targetting any colony item will be deemed as an act of war.
-1. Finally, blueprint packages are no longer lootable.
-You will have to collect blueprints one by one.

 All changes are optional, and can be disabled via `starpocalypse.json`.